 Reporting Concerns of Harassment

-If any member of the NBSS community believes that they have been subjected to harassment, they should promptly report their concerns by contacting one of the people listed below.
-This person is also available to discuss any concerns someone may have and to provide information about NBSS’s policy on harassment and the reporting process.
+If any member of the NBSS community believes that they have been subjected to harassment, they should promptly report their concerns by contacting the Community Education office at firstname.lastname@example.org.

 NBSS will promptly investigate harassment allegations in a fair and expeditious manner.
 The investigation will be conducted in such a way as to maintain confidentiality to the extent practicable under the circumstances.